 Because Jenna is a ghostwriter, not all of her work carries her byline, and she can’t always talk about what she’s worked on.
 So if you read a book you really like, you can always pretend she wrote it.
 She’ll like that.
 If it’s a bad book, no way did she write it.
 Ptooey, and other disdainful noises.

-Magazines, newspapers, and websites Jenna has written for include Writer’s Digest, The Washington Post, Physical, Prevention, Woman’s World, Woman’s Own, USAA, Women’s Health & Fitness, Salon.com, ePregnancy, Contemporary Bride, Match.com, MSN, and AOL.
+Magazines, newspapers, and websites Jenna has written for include Writer’s Digest, The Washington Post, The Establishment, Physical, Prevention, Woman’s World, Woman’s Own, USAA, Women’s Health & Fitness, Salon.com, ePregnancy, Contemporary Bride, Match.com, MSN, and AOL.

 Jenna has also written hundreds of greeting cards and copy for mugs, bumper stickers, doormats, aprons, t-shirts, buttons, magnets, and plaques for companies such as Gallant Greetings, Paradise Greetings, Ephemera, High Cotton, and Northern Cards.